FanbaseLabs/.github/profile/README.md

 **Community Support**

-Raise an issue to join the Fanbase Labs Developer Community here: https://www.bonjourno.com/groups/65594cf8b19ed60014384972.
+Raise an issue to join the Fanbase Labs Developer Community here: https://www.bonjourno.com/groups/65594cf8b19ed60014384972.  xxx

 Ask questions to Fanbase Foundation, which manages the open-source, decentralized protocols that act as a public utility for swapping, staking or selling tokens or NFTs, and advocates on behalf of the WFNB token, or join the 10k token airdrop list here: https://www.bonjourno.com/groups/60636aa308144b00174b10c0.